-- (viii) According to the information and explanations given to us and based on the documents and records produced to us, the Company has not taken any loan during the year and therefore the provisions of clause 3(viii) of the Companies (Auditors Report) Order,2016 are not applicable to the company. - (ix) The Company has not raised any money by way of initial public offer and further public offer (including debt instrument).
-Accordingly, provision of clause 3(ix) of Companies (Auditors Report) Order 2016 is not applicable to the Company. - (x) According to the information and explanations given to us and to the best of our knowledge and belief no fraud by the Company or on the Company by its officers or employees has been noticed or reported during the year. - (xi) The company has not paid any managerial remuneration during the year and hence provisions of section 197 read with schedule V to the Companies Act, 2013 are not applicable. - (xii) The Company is not a Nidhi Company hence clause 3(xii) of Companies (Auditors Report) Order 2016 is not applicable to the Company. - (xiii) The Company being an unlisted public company and wholly owned subsidiary of an unlisted public company, provisions of Section 177 are not applicable to the Company.
-However, all transactions with the related parties are in compliance sections 188 of the Companies Act, 2013 in so far as our examination of the proceedings of the meetings of the Board of Directors are concerned.
-The details of related party transactions have been disclosed in the Ind AS Financial Statements as required by the applicable Indian Accounting Standard. - (xiv) The company has not made any preferential allotment / private placement of shares or fully or partly convertible debentures during the year under review and hence the clause 3(xiv) of the Companies (Auditors Report) Order, 2016 is not applicable to the Company.

-- (xv) The company has not entered into any non-cash transactions with directors or persons connected with him and hence the clause 3(xv) of the Companies (Auditors Report) Order, 2016 is not applicable to the Company. - (xvi) The nature of business and the activities of the Company are such that the Company is not required to obtain registration under section 45-IA of the Reserve Bank of India Act 1934.
+- (xiii) Provisions of Section 177 are not applicable to the Company.
+All transactions with the related parties are in compliance with section 188 of the Companies Act, 2013 in so far as our examination of the proceedings of the meetings of the Board of Directors are concerned.
+The details of related party transactions have been disclosed in the Ind AS Financial Statements as required by the applicable Indian Accounting Standard. - (xiv) The company has not made any preferential allotment / private placement of shares or fully or partly convertible debentures during the year under review and hence the clause 3(xiv) of the Companies (Auditors Report) Order, 2016 is not applicable to the Company. - (xv) The company has not entered into any non-cash transactions with directors or persons connected with him and hence the clause 3(xv) of the Companies (Auditors Report) Order, 2016 is not applicable to the Company. - (xvi) The nature of business and the activities of the Company are such that the Company is not required to obtain registration under section 45-IA of the Reserve Bank of India Act 1934.

-For Natvarlal Vepari & Co Chartered Accountants Firm Registration No.106971W
+For Natvarlal Vepari & Co Chartered Accountants Firm Registration No. 106971W